Food Stamps – Food Stamps Eligibility | Food Stamps Benefits By States

 • Bakery items

-• Pumpkins (the ones that are edible)
+• Pumpkins (the edible ones)

 • Live seafood (such as lobster, fish, and shellfish)